 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 3 years 8 months